kiwi0fruit/misc/src/socionics-jat/README.md

 - **Fe** - _Extraverted feelings-oriented judging_.
 Modifying the mood and the emotional state of people hence manipulating their activities (e.g. by means of inspiration and enthusiasm).
 Modifying group activity is specifically important.
 - **Fi** - _Introverted feelings-oriented judging_.
 Moral judgment and evaluation, building relationships, synchronization of attitude towards something in a group of people, morality.

 Mind that extraverted and introverted functions are specializations on top of their "general" basic functions.
-For example both strong Se and Si are good at dealing with physical qualitieS Both strong Ne and Ni are good at dealing with associations.
+For example both strong Se and Si are good at dealing with physical qualities.
+Both strong Ne and Ni are good at dealing with associations.

 ## 2. Aspects as basis in classical Socionics vs. JAT cognitive functions as a basis in JATS